 IX.
 The work of redemption was carried on and promoted in this period, by greatly multiplying the copies of the law, and appointing the constant public reading of them in all the cities of Israel in their synagogues.
 It is evident, that before the captivity, there were but few copies of the law.
-The original was laid up beside the ark; and the kings were required to write out a copy of it for their use, and the law was required to be read to the whole congregation of Israel once every seventh year.
+The original was laid up beside the ark; and the kings were required to write out a copy of it for their use, and the law was required to seventh year.
 And we have no account of any other stated public reading of the law before the captivity but this.
 And it is manifest by several things that might be mentioned, that copies of the law were exceeding rare before the captivity.
 But after this, the constant reading of the law was set up in every synagogue throughout the land.
 First, they began with reading the law, and then they proceeded to establish the constant reading of the other books of the Old Testament.
 And lessons were read out of the Old Testament, as made up of both the law and the other parts of the Scripture then extant, in all the synagogues, which were set up in every city, and wherever the Jews in any considerable number dwelt.
 Thus we find it was in the time of Christ and the apostles.
 Acts xv.
 21. "Moses of old time hath in every city them that preach him, being read in the synagogues every sabbath-day."
 This custom is universally supposed, both by Jews and Christians, to be begun by Ezra.
 There were doubtless public assemblies before the captivity.
-They used to assemble at the temple at their great feasts, and were directed, when they were at a loss about any thing in the law, to go to the priest for instruction; and they used also to resort to the prophets' houses: and we read of synagogues in the land before, Psal. lxxiv.
+They used to assemble at the temple at their great feasts, and were directed, when they were at a loss about any thing in the law, to go to the priest for instruction; and they of synagogues in the land before, Psal. lxxiv.

-8. But it is not supposed that they had copies of the law for constant public reading and expounding through the land before.
+the law for constant public reading and expounding through the land before.
 This was one great means of their being preserved from idolatry.

-X. The next thing I would mention, is God's remarkably preserving the church and nation of the Jews, when they were in imminent danger of being universally destroyed by Haman, as in the book of Esther.
+X. The next thing I would mention, is God's to be silent. remarkably preserving the church and nation of the universally destroyed by Haman, as in the book of Esther.
 This series of providence was very wonderful in preventing this destruction.
 Esther was doubtless born for this end, to be the instrument of this remarkable preservation.

 XI.
-After this the canon of Scripture was further enlarged in the books of Nehemiah and Esther; the one by Nehemiah himself.
-Whether the other was written by Nehemiah, or Mordecai, or Malachi, is not of importance for us to know, so long as it is one of those books that were always admitted and received as a part of their canon by the Jews, and was among those books which the Jews called their Scriptures in Christ's time, and as such was approved by him.
-For Christ often in his speeches to the Jews, manifestly approves and confirms those books, which amongst them went by the name of the Scriptures, as might easily be shown.
+After this the canon of Scripture was further enlarged in the books of Nehemiah and Esther; the hitherto; but have these three things, viz. the prophecies one by Nehemiah himself.
+Whether the other was written by Nehemiah, or Mordecai, or Malachi, is not of importance for us to know, so long as it is one of those times, in the New Testament.
+Therefore, books that were always admitted and received as a part of their canon by the Jews, and was among those books which the Jews called their Scriptures in Christ's time, and as such was approved by him.
+For Christ often in his This came to pass about sixty or seventy years after the speeches to the Jews, manifestly approves and confirms those books, which amongst them went by the name of the Scriptures, as might easily be shown.